Skip to content

 Who is the defending World Snooker Championship champion?

-Brecel won his maiden world title in 2023 after a thrilling 18-15 triumph over four-time winner Marl Selby.
+Luca Brecel won his maiden world title in 2023 after a thrilling 18-15 triumph over four-time winner Mark Selby.

 The Belgian Bullet saw off Ricky Walden, Mark Williams, Ronnie O'Sullivan and Si Jiahui en-route to the final, before holding his nerve to see of the spirited Jester from Leicester, who had pegged Brecel back to 16-15 having previously trailed 16-10.